karpimpski/js-game/README.md

-# webpack-skeleton
+# js-game

-A bare-bones setup for a static website including ES6 modules and SCSS.
+Unnamed JavaScript game using DOM elements for simple navigation.